PufferFinance/UniFi/l1-contracts/docs/architecture.md

 #### Operator Registration
 At a high level it is required for an `Operator` within the EigenLayer contracts to opt-in to the AVS.
 See the [Operator Registration Process](registration.md#operator-registration-process) section for more details.

-#### Delegate Key Registration
+### Operator Commitment Registration
-Each `Operator` will register a single `delegateKey` that will be used to issue preconfs.
-See the [Delegate Key Registration](registration.md#delegate-key-registration) section for more details.
+Each `Operator` will register an `OperatorCommitment` containing a `delegateKey` that will be used to issue preconfs and a mapping of supported chainIDs.
+See the [Delegate Key Registration](registration.md#operator-commitment-registration) section for more details.

 #### Validator Registration
 If an EigenPod owner has delegated their stake to an `Operator`, then the `Operator` can register the EigenPod's validators as preconferers in the AVS.
 See the [Validator Registration](registration.md#validator-registration) section for more details.